codefresh-io/docs.codefresh.io/_posts/2024-02-28-feb-release-notes.md

 ##### General
 * ABAC (Attribute-based access control) rules in GO not correctly resolved when multiple rules are configured for the same user.
-* Access token for Okta in SSO settings is not masked.
 <br>

 <!-- ##### Pipelines